Home | Community | FAQ | Issues | Twitter | Edit documents

 custom_notify

-Creates custom Postgres based notify events.
-This is just an idea, the module is not really ready.
+Creates custom Postgres-based notify events.
+This is just an idea, the module is not ready.

 No parameters